The Devil Plays: Plot

-“The Devil Plays” begins when Jerry Murdock enters a New York mansion on a dark night by a mysterious butler and bellhop, named Duncan.
+Jerry Murdock enters a New York mansion on a dark night by a mysterious butler and bellhop, named Duncan.
 Upon entering the parlor, he finds himself in the middle of an interrogation being conducted by murder mystery writer Harry Forrest of the other guests, regarding who perpetrated the murder of a body lying on the parlor room floor.
 Each are being questioned regarding their movements prior to the murder.
 Forrest is holding a large knife that was found nearby on a table.
-When Jerry enters, he questions why they haven’t called the police which prompts everyone to laugh and reveal it was just a Murder Game.
+When Jerry enters, he questions why they have not called the police which prompts everyone to laugh and reveal it was just a Murder Game.
 Even the dead person, played by Dick Quincy, arises.
-The group decides it’s getting late and they are scheduled to sail out on a yacht to Cape Cod and Bar Harbor early in the morning at 7:00am so all should turn in for the night.
+The group decides it is getting late and they are scheduled to sail out on a yacht to Cape Cod and Bar Harbor early in the morning at 7:00am so all should turn in for the night.

 As the guests retreat to their rooms, the clock strikes midnight, but several guests remain awake.
 A mysterious woman wearing a mask enters the front door and sneaks into a room.
 It appears to be Rita Kane.
 Duncan is seen watching in the hallway.
 The Butler makes his rounds and seems amused that the front door is unlocked.
 The Quincys are in their room, when Dolores Quincy suddenly becomes dizzy and passes out in her bed.
-Dick Quincy then also says that he’s dizzy too, and collapses into his bed.
+Dick Quincy then also says that he is dizzy too, and collapses into his bed.
 They realize that there must have been something in the water since they both drank it.
 Forrest is seen drinking water in his room.
-Forrest and Diana Amberson embrace and talk on Forrest’s balcony about how they missed each other while she was abroad and their plans for the sailing trip tomorrow.
+Forrest and Diana Amberson embrace and talk on Forrest's balcony about how they missed each other while she was abroad and their plans for the sailing trip tomorrow.

-The Stiles’ are together in their room, but Grace tells her husband that she is worried about her sister Diana and then lies to him about going to see her sister and goes into Jerry’s room instead.
+The Stiles are together in their room, but Grace tells her husband that she is worried about her sister Diana and then lies to him about going to see her sister and goes into Jerry's room instead.

-Diana was secretly watching Grace go into Jerry’s room from her doorway.
+Diana was secretly watching Grace go into Jerry's room from her doorway.
 Jerry and Grace discuss a bargain between them as Jerry tries to force himself on her.
 The intimation is that Jerry has something over on Grace.
-Diana enters Jerry’s room and discovers her sister, Grace present with Jerry.
+Diana enters Jerry's room and discovers her sister, Grace present with Jerry.
 Diana asks her to leave and let her handle Jerry.
 Grace leaves Diana alone with Jerry.
-But when Jerry now makes advances toward Diana, at first she rejects him, then it’s intimated that she gives in to his demands.
+But when Jerry now makes advances toward Diana, at first she rejects him, then it is intimated that she gives in to his demands.